Democratizing AI: Non-expert design of prediction tasks: Methods

-In the second phase, new workers are shown previously proposed problems, along with instructions again describing the goal of predicting the target answer given the input answers, but these workers are asked to (i) rank the problems according to our criteria but using their own judgment, and (ii) answer survey questions describing the problems they were shown.
-It is useful to keep individual crowdsourcing tasks short, so it is generally too burdensome to ask each worker to rank all $N$ problems.
-Instead, we suppose that workers will study either one problem or a pair of problems depending on the ranking procedure, complete the survey questions for the problem(s), and, if shown a pair of problems, to rate which of the two problems they believed was ``better'' according to the instructions given to them by the crowdsourcer.
-To use these ratings to develop a global ranking of problems from ``best'' to ``worst'', a crowdsourcer can apply top-$K$ ranking algorithms such as those described below (Sec.~\ref{sec:rankingproblems}).
-These algorithms select the $K$ most suitable problems to pass along to phase three.
+In the second phase, new workers are shown previously proposed tasks, along with instructions again describing the goal of predicting the target answer given the input answers, but these workers are asked to (i) rank the task according to our criteria (described below) but using their own judgment, and (ii) answer survey questions describing the tasks they were shown.
+It is useful to keep individual crowdsourcing tasks short, so it is generally too burdensome to ask each worker to rank all $N$ tasks.
+Instead, we suppose that workers will study either one task or a pair of tasks depending on the ranking procedure, complete the survey questions for the task(s), and, if shown a pair of tasks, to rate which of the two tasks they believed was ``better'' according to the instructions.
+To use these ratings to develop a global ranking of tasks from ``best'' to ``worst'', we apply top-$K$ ranking algorithms (Sec.~\ref{sec:rankingproblems}).
+These algorithms select the $K$ most suitable tasks to pass along to phase three.